-"Anyone Can Social Dance Latin" (Salsa and Cumbia: Tuesdays 8pm)
+"Anyone Can Social Dance Latin" part 2 (Salsa and Cumbia: Tuesdays 8pm)

 This is the starter adult social Latin dance class that no one should miss.
 In this class we will teach basics of two currently most popular social Latin dances such as Salsa and Cumbia.

 This class is second part of our Social Latin series.
 In April 2023 we will be teaching Cumbia.
 Registration is open now, reserve your spot today.
 Registration is $60 which includes 4 classes, 1 class per week